infinyon/fluvio-demo-apps-node/chat-app/README.md

 ### **Run the Client**

-Open a new terminal window, navigate to the `chat-client` directory and start the application:
+Open a new terminal window, navigate to the `./chat-app/chat-client` directory and start the application:

 ```bash
 cd chat-client && npm run start